I’ve just returned from assessing a Mountain Leader assessment…

 I usually use a Jetboil for cooking, but mine was at my parents house so this trip I used my trusty MSR Pocket Rocket @ 85g, with a titanium mug @ 64g with the smallest gas cannister you can get @ 200g.
 Food requires some thought as this setup is only good for boiling water, so couscous for dinner (just add water to the packet), porridge for breakfast (again, just add water to the packet) and a few hot chocolates plus other snacks.
 This keeps things light, simple and minimises washing up.

 Those are the main areas for weight saving I think.
-I put my lighter Crux over trousers in rather than my heavy weight ME ones, I had my normal Patagonia waterproof jacket, carried an ME soft shell and packed my ME Fitzroy warm top but didn’t wear it.
+I put my lighter Crux over trousers in rather than my heavy weight ME ones, I had my normal Patagonia waterproof jacket, carried an Patagonia soft shell and packed my Patagonia Nano Air warm top but didn’t wear it.

 As always I had a spare hat and set of gloves, 1st aid kit, camera, 2 x head torches, water, maps plus the usual other bits like spare socks, lighters, spork etc.